oxyc/travels/_posts/2016-03-29-pct-camera-gear.md

 ---
 Downside of being a hobby photographer: 22% of my entire gear weight is my camera and half of my entire gear weight will be worn.
 Auch!
-Because of this I've spent a lot of money on lower the weight of all my other gear though.
+Because of this I've spent a lot of money on lowering the weight of all my other gear though.
 The camera is now the only luxury item I carry and I feel that justifies it's weight.

 My entire gear weight will be approximately 7.63kg (17 lbs) with the worn